EcSUHA/scde_core/README.md

 | zebra stripes | are neat      |    $1 |

-Programmers can provide
+Programmers can provide commands and/or modules for use in Makers IoT-Devices
-  * commands and modules for use in Makers IoT-Devices
+  * to read sensors, to distribute sensor values, ...

-IoT Devices setup is stored in the maker.cfg, IoT Devices state is stored in the state.cfg
+IoT Devices setup is stored in the maker.cfg file, IoT Devices state is stored in the state.cfg.

-Embedded Commands (SCDE-Core)
+Embedded Commands (SCDE-Core) are
   * Attr
   * Define
   * Delete